PolomskiBartlomiej/java-bytecode-invokespecial/README.md

 invokes an instance method, it selects the method to invoke based on the actual class of the object, which may only be known at run time.

+* **invokeinterface** - The invokeinterface opcode performs the same function as invokevirtual.
+The only difference is that invokeinterface is used when the reference is of an interface type.

 # dynamic linking
 Because Java programs are dynamically linked, references to methods initially are symbolic.
 To resolve a symbolic reference, the JVM